gmalim/attractmode_support/README.md

 - Analysis is based on the standard .lay file structure as defined [here](http://wiki.mamedev.org/index.php/LAY_File_Basics_-_Part_I).
 - User chooses whether to create a low resolution version of each bezel (since bezel files usually are high resolution and therefore can be slow to render in Attract-Mode), or create symbolic links to the original bezel files.
 - Low-resolution bezels / symlinks are saved in a dedicated Attract-Mode bezels directory.
 - Bezel data is reformatted and saved in a formatted ASCII file (**AMbezels.ini**).
-- This allows bezel artwork to be displayed in Attract-Mode.
+This file can be used to display the hiscores in Attract-Mode.

 Requirements: